Save on input costs

 3. The early bird wastes the worm.

 Applying your fall or spring applications too early means much of the nitrogen is already gone before your plants can use it.
-Corn consumes 80 percent of its nitrogen after the V12 growth stage.
+Corn consumes more than 60 percent of its nitrogen after the V12 growth stage.
 For wheat, 75 percent of nitrogen is taken up after stem elongation begins.
 Applying nitrogen just prior to these stages is the most effective timing for the crop.

 4. The Right Stuff.